|

 SHRUBS

-disturbances, possible ulceration fo the gastrointestinal system, seizures, respiratory depression and shock.
-Mistletoe "American";
+Jerusalem Cherry; gastrointestinal disturbances, possible ulceration fo the gastrointestinal system, seizures, respiratory depression and shock.

 gastrointestinal disorders, cardiovascular collapse, erratic behavior, vomiting, diarrhea, low blood pressure.